V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 As expected, we can see the YouTrack instance, now let's portforward the port 8080 using SSH, this will allow us to access it from our localhost.

-> Note : You should let the SSH window open to keep the portforwarding.
+> Note : You should keep the SSH window open, to keep the portforwarding working.

 ```bash
 $ ssh -L 8080:localhost:8080 bob@dyn-02.heroctf.fr -p 13399